 Clevercast supports both SRT and RTMP broadcasts.
 Currently, SRT is often used for multilingual live streaming.
 But it is also perfectly possible to use it for regular live streams without realtime translation.
 Because of its reliability over long distances, we recommend it for broadcasts from outside of Europe.

-Broadcasting one or two languages to Clevercast is possible with any SRT encoder, including vMix.
-To broadcast more than 2 languages, your encoder needs support for multiple audio-tracks: vMix currently doesn’t support this, while OBS Studio does.
+Broadcasting one or two languages to Clevercast is possible with any SRT encoder.
+To broadcast more than 2 languages, your encoder needs support for multiple audio-tracks (most hardware encoders, OBS) or multiple audio-channels (vMix).
 Hardware encoders like Makito X support 16 languages and more in a very reliable fashion.

 Even if your encoder doesn’t support multiple audio-tracks, you can still produce a multilingual live stream by sending a single language stream to Clevercast and adding the other languages using Remote Simultaneous Interpretation via Clevercast Translate at Home (T@H).